Family Meals Focus

 Big baby, big parents: No problem!

-If you have a large child, especially if you are large, yourself, you are a magnet for comments and criticism.
+If you have a large child and especially if you are large yourself, you are a magnet for comments and criticism.
 Try to ignore it.
 It does not follow that your child will be too fat.
-From birth, do a good job with feeding by following the division of responsibility.
+From birth, do a good job with feeding by following the Satter Division of Responsibility in Feeding.
 Follow a division of responsibility with activity, as well.
 Then trust your child to eat, move, and grow in the way that is right for her.

 Conventional wisdom about child overweight isn’t wise

 ”I honestly tried not to let Martha eat so much,” explains the distraught young mother after giving up on following her physician’s advice to restrict her “at risk” chubby infant. ”But it was spoiling things with us.
 I hated letting her cry instead of feeding her when she got hungry.
 It hurt her feelings when I stopped feeding before she got full.
 If she grows up to be fat like me, it will have to be.
 But I won’t treat her that way.”